TimothyHelton/notes/cloud/00_aws.md

 - Create an alias for your account
     - this makes it easier to login for IAM users
 - Create a IAM user with admin privileges
+- Create Access Keys
+    - these are required for S3

 [Table of Contents](#toc)